Shuhaib73/IRS_System_bot/README.md

 ## Intelligent Information Retrieval System: Powered by Langchain 🤖

-"Welcome to IRS (Intelligent Retrieval System): AI-Powered Platform for Dynamic Information Retrieval and Query Response 🧑‍💻"
+"Welcome to IRS (Information Retrieval System): AI-Powered Platform for Dynamic Information Retrieval and Query Response 🧑‍💻"

 ### *** Note: To access the Web Application Kindly visit my portfolio website or you can contact me through LinkedIn/Mail.***

 ### 📖 **Features**

-✅ AI-Powered Query Responses: Utilize AI and NLP to understand and respond to user queries with precision and relevance. 🤖
+✅ AI-Powered Query Responses: Leverage LLMs (Large Language Models) and vector databases to understand and respond to user queries with precision.
+By performing semantic similarity searches, the system provides context-aware responses tailored to the user's needs. 🤖

 ✅ Real-Time Information Retrieval: Instantly retrieve and present the most relevant data, documents, or knowledge from the database based on user inputs. ⏱️